4.3 Free-Fall Equations

 Galileo Galilei, 1638

-Notice that the left hand integral can be rewritten
+The left hand integral can be rewritten as

 Therefore, the previous equation can easily be integrated to give